With 430M+ active users and 21 billion screenviews per month, Reddit is gaining traction among advertisers, marketers, and SEO specialists.

 - It is not possible to track mentions back in time.
 You can track every mention from the moment you set up your scenario, but not historical ones

 With these two methods, you can effectively track mentions on Reddit according to your specific needs.

-For those who work with brands that get mentioned a lot and need to track on a regular basis, the automated method will prove a wonderful solution.
+For those who work with brands that get mentioned a lot and need to track on a regular basis, this Reddit keyword monitor will prove a wonderful solution.

 On the other hand, those who wish to check out mentions from time to time will be able to get by with refined Google searches.

 To conclude, I can’t recommend Reddit enough if you are a digital marketer.
 The communities are engaging, and users tend to be clever in their answers and interactions.

 For a brand, this can easily translate into opportunity and insight, providing new ways to interact with audiences and showcase products.

 If you are not in there yet, give it a go, you won’t regret it.